Weld Dilution: Formula, Effects & 5 Control Tips

 weld dilution affects integrity

-Weld dilution occurs when base metal mixes into the weld pool, considerably altering the final chemical composition of the weld.
-Understanding weld dilution is vital for maintaining the integrity and performance of welded joints.
+Weld dilution occurs when base metal mixes into the weld pool.
+This mixing changes the final chemical composition of the weld metal.

-High dilution rates can reduce vital alloying elements, compromising corrosion resistance and mechanical properties, ultimately increasing cracking susceptibility.
+High dilution rates can reduce vital alloying elements, weaken corrosion resistance, and increase cracking risk.

 How Does Dilution Change Weld Quality?